 There are so many variables that go into “making it” (I hate that phrase) because music, as Steve says, “is dependent on the human element.”
-When people’s tastes and trends change, the hottest artist can be here today and gone tomorrow.
+Meaning, when people’s tastes and trends change, the hottest artist can be here today and gone tomorrow.

 That said, there are plenty of things you can do to put yourself in the best position to succeed.